altunenes/rusty_art/README.md

 And I must say that some of the scripts are very computationally intensive.
 So, if you have a relatively "low-end" computer, you may not be able to run some of the scripts smoothly.
 I'm sorry about that. 😔
 And please don't run the scripts on your computer if you don't have a good cooling system.
 I don't want to be responsible for any damage to your computer. 😅

-Always open if you have any suggestions or cheap tricks to improve the performance of the scripts. 😊
+Always open if you have any suggestions or cheap tricks (in terms of computational complexity) to improve the performance of the scripts. 😊

 Scripts that are computationally intensive (in my opinion):
 - peace2 and peace3